 Expand all the elements / Collapse elements Displays all fields or only main fields.
 Export data The button allows downloading data in CSV format.
-The values are second commas and saved in a text file.
-This makes it possible to reopen the file spreadsheet program such as Microsoft Excel.
+The values are separated by commas and saved in a text file.
+This makes it possible to reopen the file in a spreadsheet program such as Microsoft Excel .